FV101 Scorpion: Engine

 The original engine was the Jaguar J60 Mk 100b 4.2-litre petrol engine, which was replaced by a Cummins or Perkins diesel engine.
 The maximum speed was about 50 mph and it could accelerate from standing to 30 mph in 16 seconds.
 The maximum speed on water (with the flotation screen deployed) was 3.6 mph.
-The Irish engineering company IED replaced the Jaguar engine in Irish Army Scorpions with a Steyr M16 TCA HD engine (6-cylinder, 145 kW), making the Scorpion more powerful and more reliable in critical environments.
+The Irish engineering company IED replaced the Jaguar engine in Irish Army Scorpions with a Steyr M16 TCA HD engine (6-cylinder, 145 kW), making Irish Scorpions more powerful and more reliable in critical environments.

 Armour

 The FV101 was a very light armoured vehicle, weighing in at a mere 8 tonnes.
 This meant some compromises had to be made on protection.
-The vehicle had 12.7 mm of sloped aluminium armour, giving an average effective thickness of 25 mm.
+The vehicle had 12.7 mm of sloped aluminium armour on both the front and sides, giving an average effective thickness of 25 mm.

 The FV101 had all-around protection from shell fragments and 7.62 mm rounds, and the heavily sloped frontal arc was designed to be resistant to 14.5 mm rounds fired from 200 m.
-The initial manufacture of the aluminium armour resulted, after time and effects of the environment, in failure; "Stress Corrosion Cracking" (SCC) which seriously affected all early builds.
+The initial manufacture of the aluminium armour resulted, after time and effects of the environment, in failure; stress corrosion cracking (SCC) which seriously affected all early builds.